Yu Ge, Ruibin tuning

 (Return)

-this webpage has the copy shown below (expand) of the full painting from the Shanghai Museum, together with images from the painting on this same theme, also attributed to Wu Zhen, in the Freer Gallery, Washington, D.C., adding commentary comparing the two.
+At top is an excerpt from the Shanghai Museum website, but currently this webpage has the copy shown below (expand) of the full painting from the Shanghai Museum, together with images from the painting on this same theme, also attributed to Wu Zhen, in the Freer Gallery, Washington, D.C., adding commentary comparing the two.

 These syllables perhaps represent a fisherman's call rather than song, though perhaps fishermen would call out these words in a songlike manner.
 References include: